astral-sh/uv/docs/concepts/python-versions.md

 $ uv python list --only-installed
 ```

+## Discovery of virtual environments

+Some uv commands may use a Python interpreter from a virtual environment.
+When searching for virtual
+environments, uv prioritizes (in order):

+- The `VIRTUAL_ENV` environment variable.
+- The `CONDA_PREFIX` environment variable.
+- A `.venv` directory in the working directory.
+- A `.venv` directory in any parent directory.

+After exhausting these possibilities, uv will either
+[search for a Python installation](#discovery-of-python-versions) or exit with an error if the
+command requires a virtual environment.

 ## Discovery of Python versions

 When searching for a Python version, the following locations are checked: